embrace-io/embrace-docs/content/unity/integration/linking-embrace.md

 ## Manually importing the Embrace SDK

-To manually install Embrace, download our latest SDK.
+To manually install Embrace, download our latest SDK below.
+To keep Embrace updated, you will need to delete the SDK from your project and re-import new versions.

 [**Download Embrace {{< sdk platform="unity">}} For Unity**](https://s3.amazonaws.com/embrace-downloads-prod/EmbraceSDK_{{< sdk platform="unity">}}.unitypackage)